josephjaspers/blackcat_tensors/docs/benchmarks.md

 ------------------------------------------------------------------------------------------

-BC time represents the performance of BC::Matrix<double>.
+BC time represents the performance of bc::Matrix<double>.
 The baseline time is performance of the hardcoded implementation.
 Matrices are of dimension size*size.